 Melcor is a real estate development and asset management company that traces its history back to 1923.
-We have operated and prospered for 100 years due to stable and committed ownership and loyal and dedicated staff who are focused on the real estate industry.
+We have operated and prospered for 101 years due to stable and committed ownership and loyal and dedicated staff who are focused on the real estate industry.
 We are proud to celebrate our 100th anniversary in 2023, and note that our business has been resilient through the Great Depression, World War II, swings in the economy, 9/11 and the recent global pandemic.
 Melcor trades on the Toronto Stock Exchange under the symbol "MRD."

 Our main operations are in Alberta, specifically in the metropolitan areas of Calgary, Edmonton, Grande Prairie, Lethbridge and Red Deer.
-We also hold and operate assets across Western Canada (British Columbia and Saskatchewan) and the United States (Arizona and Colorado).
+We also hold and operate assets in Saskatchewan, British Columbia and the United States (Arizona and Colorado).
+As of 2024, we no longer hold any investment property assets in British Columbia but continue to hold and develop land inventory and operate Black Mountain golf course.